joshbuker/joshbuker.github.io/_posts/2025-07-03-how-to-use-wireguard-on-nixos-with-gnome.md

 ---
-title: How to use Wireguard on NixOS with Gnome
+title: How to use Wireguard on NixOS with GNOME
-lng_pair: how_to_use_wireguard_on_nixos_with_gnome
-category: "technology"
+categories:
+  - Guides
+  - NixOS
-tags: ["guides", "nixos", "wireguard", "gnome"]
+tags:
+  - NixOS
+  - WireGuard
+  - GNOME
 image: "/assets/images/posts/nixos.png"
 date: 2025-07-03 08:30:00 -0700
 ---